d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 ### Initialize Model Parameters

-We construct the embedding layers of the central and context words, respectively, and set the hyper-parameter word vector dimension `embed_size` to 100.
+We construct the embedding layers of the central and context words, respectively, and set the hyperparameter word vector dimension `embed_size` to 100.

 ```{.python .input  n=20}
 embed_size = 100